kodekloudhub/community-faq/README.md

 > No

 Because you cannot run your own browser.
 The only software that may be running on your desktop at exam time is the PSI software.
 Each question has several relevant links into the Kubernetes documentation.
 Clicking these links opens tabs in Firefox within the exam environment.
-You can visit any of the allowed documentation using the provided Firefox.</br>You may open multiple tabs in Firefox, however a question may state that you can only open one additional tab on a particular topic.
+You can visit any of the allowed documentation using the provided Firefox.</br>You may open multiple tabs in Firefox, however a question may state that you can only open one additional tab on a particular topic.<br/>You may use the `man` command in the terminal to get help on Linux commands.

 ### Can I open multiple terminal sessions?